Large Salem Sets Avoiding Nonlinear Configurations: Notation

 \item At several points in this paper we will need to employ probabilistic concentration bounds.
 In particular, we use \emph{McDiarmid's inequality}.
 Let $S$ be a set, let $\{ X_1, \dots, X_N \}$ be an independent family of $S$-valued random variables, and consider a function $f: S^N \to \CC$.
 Suppose that for each $i \in \{ 1, \dots, N \}$, there exists a constant $A_i > 0$ such that for any $x_1, \dots, x_{i-1}, x_{i+1}, \dots, x_N \in S$, and for each $x_i, x_i' \in S$,

 Then McDiarmid's inequality guarantees that for all $t \geq 0$,

-Proofs of McDiarmid's inequality for real-valued functions are given in many probability texts, for instance, in Theorem 3.11 of \cite{VanHandel}, but can be trivially extended to the real case by taking a union bound to the inequality for real and imaginary values of $f$.
+Proofs of McDiarmid's inequality for real-valued functions are given in many probability texts, for instance, in Theorem 3.11 of \cite{VanHandel}, but can be trivially extended to the complex-valued case by taking a union bound to the inequality for real and imaginary values of $f$.

 A special case of McDiarmid's inequality is \emph{Hoeffding's Inequality}.
-For the purposes of this paper, Hoeffding's inequality states that if $\{ X_1, \dots, X_N \}$ is a family of independent random variables, such that for each $i$, there exists a constant $A_i \geq 0$ such that $|X_i| \leq A_i$ almost surely, then for each $t \geq 0$,
+Hoeffding's inequality is often stated in slightly different ways depending on the context; In this paper we use the following formulation: if $\{ X_1, \dots, X_N \}$ is a family of independent random variables, such that for each $i$, there exists a constant $A_i \geq 0$ such that $|X_i| \leq A_i$ almost surely, then for each $t \geq 0$,

 \end{itemize}